-Water pipes that are located;
+This booklet provides guidance on some of the most common Water Fittings Water pipes that are located;

-- a. above ground level external to buildings; or - b. under suspended ground floors; or - c. in unheated communal staircases, corridors, garages or roof spaces, should be protected with a thickness of insulation that is no less than that recommended in the table.
+- a. above ground level external to buildings; or less than 750mm depth of cover; or - b. under suspended ground floors; or - c. in unheated communal staircases, corridors, garages or roof spaces,

+Will need to be protected with a thickness of insulation much greater than that given in the table below.
+Please contact our Water Regulation Team for advice.